L3ad Solutions

 I spent months thinking reputation repair was about erasing old reviews.
 It's not.

 A single negative comment can sit on Google for years, but what changes fast is the ratio.
-1 stars in 90 days without removing a single review.
+I watched a client go from 3.2 stars to 4.1 in 90 days without removing a single review.

-The old ones didn't vanish — new positive ones drowned them out.
+The old ones didn't vanish, the new positive ones drowned them out.

-Here's what I learned: Google's algorithm weights recent activity heavily. com) shows that businesses adding 3-5 reviews per month see meaningful rank shifts in local search within 60-90 days.
+Here's what I learned: Google's algorithm weights recent activity heavily.
+BrightLocal's review data shows businesses adding three to five reviews a month see meaningful rank shifts in local search within 60 to 90 days.

 The negative review is still there, but it's no longer the loudest voice in the room.

 The timeline depends on your current review velocity.
-If you're getting zero reviews a month, repair takes 6-12 months.
+Getting zero reviews a month?

-If you're generating 5+ per month, you'll see sentiment shift in 60-90 days.
-Our reputation approach focuses on volume and recency, not deletion — because that's what actually moves the needle.
+Sentiment shifts in 60 to 90 days.
+Our reputation work focuses on volume and recency, not deletion, because that's what actually moves the needle.

 Takeaway

-Worth trying: Ask your last 10 customers for reviews this week.
+Ask your last 10 customers for reviews this week.
 Don't wait for a system.
-A single batch of 5-10 fresh reviews will immediately lower the visual prominence of older negative ones on your profile.
+A single batch of five to ten fresh reviews immediately lowers the visual prominence of older negative ones, and starts the recency signal that shifts your ranking over the next 60 to 90 days.

 reputation repair how long does it take